 In 2015 Fortune Brands began a period of expansion by purchasing of Canada.

-All faucet brands, including Moen, have been combined into a new division of Fortune Brands, originally the Global Plumbing Division, renamed Fortune Brands Water Innovations LLC in 2022.
+All faucet brands, including Moen, have been combined into a new division of Fortune Brands, originally the Global Plumbing Division but recast in 2022 as Fortune Brands Water Innovations LLC.

 Al Moen